MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-in-gcc-high-dod.md

   **Registry location:** HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Outlook\AutoDiscover\EnableOffice365ConfigService <br/>
   **Description:** This is needed so that the correct mailbox settings may be retrieved in this specific environment without calling a worldwide service to retrieve mailbox settings.<br/>

+> [!NOTE]
+> As of build 16.0.9327.1000, the EnableOffice365ConfigService policy is no longer used.

   **Registry location:** HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Outlook\Setup\DisableAccountSettingsDetectionService <br/>
   **Description:** This disables calling a worldwide service that assists in getting account information for POP, IMAP, and other protocols based on the email address.
 Because this service will be disabled by this key, personal accounts will need to be set up manually.  <br/>